 Vegetation.
 The vegetation at HOME is roughly two-thirds prairie, reconstructed in 1939, and one-third woodland that follows Cub Creek.
 The approximately 100 acres of reconstructed tallgrass prairie, includes dominant grass species such as big bluestem, little bluestem, and Indian grass.
 Common forbs include goldenrods, sunflowers (Helianthus spp.), leadplant (Armorpha canescens), and roundhead lespedeza (Lespedeza capitata).
 This is the second oldest prairie restoration in the nation.

-Divisional proximately 0.75-acre remnant of untilled native prairie.
+The Freeman School grounds contain an approximately 0.75-acre remnant of untilled native prairie.